bajamircea/bajamircea.github.io/_posts/2015-11-05-class-taxonomy.markdown

 {% endhighlight %}

+## 3.6 Scope guard

+This are classes that [call functionality on scope exit][scope-guard], usually with facilities to do so either when exceptions are thrown, or when exceptions are not thrown, or all the time.
+This cleanup is implemented in destructors, but unlike RAII, scope guard classes can throw from their destructors (using `noexcept(false)` and using `std::uncaught_exceptions()` to ensure they don't throw during stack unwinding (i.e. if an exception is already in flight).
+They do not scale past the simplest examples.

 # 4 Ceci n'est pas une pipe

 Well, not everything has to be a class.
 Think the STL algorithms, think